• Skip to primary navigation

 Help!
 My frosting is broken.

-• A bowl of chai frosting.
+• A bowl of whipped lemon ganache.

 Subscribe to Dollop of Dough's newsletter to get recipes like this in your inbox!